-A final decision is scheduled for the fourth quarter of 2021, with an effective date of January 1, 2022.
+A final decision on this proceeding is expected during the first half of 2022, with an effective date retroactive to January 1, 2022.
 GSWC's current authorized rate of return on rate base of 7.91% will remain in effect through December 31, 2021.